thartshorne/metadata_api/README.md

 [![Build Status](https://travis-ci.org/fragilefamilieschallenge/metadata_api.svg?branch=master)](https://travis-ci.org/fragilefamilieschallenge/metadata_api)

-localMetadataAPI.py is a local library that contains all logic to select, filter, and search the metadata within a python project.

-webMetadataAPI.py is a python flask app that allows server requests to be passed to the local API to provide select, filter, and search functions from the web.

-FFMetadata20171101.csv is the unmodified metadata CSV file
-	-CSV version is not recommended because the file text contains commas which creates conflict

-FFMetadata20171101_tab.txt is a tab separated version of the metadata file and is the recommended file for further work
+This is a Python Flask app that provides access to the Fragile Families Metadata through HTTP endpoints that return JSON results.
+The web endpoints allow web users to query, select and filter the metadata variables in several ways.

+Access to the 'raw' metadata CSV file is also provided.
+The latest CSV files are available in the 'data' folder of the ffmeta package.

 ## We provide three API endpoints: